 The LBAM of metallic parts has attracted much attention from industrialists recently.
 This approach to LBAM is due to the advantages of this method over traditional methods.
-Some of the advantages and features of this method are as follows.
+The following are some of the advantages and features of this method.

-- Due to the high temperature of the melt pool, it is possible to make parts from difficult-to-machine and refractory materials. - The layer-by-layer manufacturing process allows any complex geometric design to be produced without limitations. - It is possible to produce parts by changing the raw material, and the microstructure of metals can be tailored.
+- Due to the high temperature of the melt pool, it is possible to make parts from difficult-tomachine and refractory materials. - The layer-by-layer manufacturing process allows any complex geometric design to be produced without limitations. - It is possible to produce parts by changing the raw material, and the microstructure of metals can be tailored.
 For instance, it is possible to produce nickel-based parts with a crystallized microstructure in a specific direction, <001>. - The properties of the produced parts are uniform throughout the whole part, and common defects, such as coring and segregation, are not observed in them. - High energy density and small HAZ, which leads to a decrease in grain size, and therefore, an increase in the part's mechanical properties. - Unlike casting and wrought methods, additive manufacturing does not require different equipment and molds for each new sample and has the highest speed and lowest cost for custom production.
-Therefore, additive manufacturing is currently the best option in industries, such as aviation and biomaterials, where the variety of shapes of parts is high and the number of production is small [30-35].
+Therefore, additive manufacturing is currently the best option in industries such as aviation and biomaterials, where the variety of part shapes is high and the production volume is small [30-35].